 If only life were so easy.
 We identify, evaluate and plot the most direct course to achieving our goals and then simply engage.
 The strategy runs like a finely oiled machine and in short order, and under budget our goal has been achieved and we are all the better for it as we move on to the next!
 Ah, if life were really like that!

-The reality for most of us is that the best-laid plans, clearly defined objectives do not always work out the way we had hoped - in fact there can be monumental screw-ups, unforeseen changes in markets, economies, technologies and government that can throw a great big monkey wrench into our well-oiled machine.
+The reality for most of us is that the best-laid plans, clearly defined objectives do not always work out the way we had hoped - in fact there can be monumental screw-ups, unforeseen changes in markets, economies, technologies, and government that can throw a great big monkey wrench into our theoretical well-oiled machine.

-Perhaps the first thing towards overcoming frustrations is to recognize that we are experiencing frustration and our motivation may be waning.
-To recognize the symptoms will allow you to grab hold of the situation before the slide gains momentum, affecting your team and yourself to a greater degree that may be harder to recover from.
+Perhaps the first thing towards overcoming frustrations is to recognize that we are indeed experiencing frustration and our motivation may be waning.
+To recognize the symptoms will allow you to grab hold of the situation before the slide gains momentum, effecting your team and yourself to a greater degree that may be harder to recover from.

 - Watch for de-motivating, negative self-talk.

 - Watch for a growing sense of futility and pessimism around the goal.

 - Watch for rationalizing, fault finding and blame shifting.